-Flat Frequency Control - Flat frequency control is initiated when the capability exists for an ACE signal to be developed by using a frequency value in the interconnected area.
-If PJM is not electrically connected to the area being controlled (i.e., frequency is different), the frequency of the area being controlled may be entered into the control program.
+• Flat Frequency Control - Flat frequency control is initiated when the capability exists for an ACE signal to be developed by using a frequency value in the interconnected area.
+If PJM is not electrically connected to the area being controlled (i.e., frequency is different), the frequency of the area being controlled may be utilized in the AGC control program.
 If PJM is electrically connected to the area being controlled, and not on diesel stand-by power, the in-house frequency may be used.
 The Frequency Bias setting is one percent (1%) of the interconnected areas' load.
 The bias setting is readjusted as the interconnected area load changes.

-The PJM control program is capable of developing an ACE based on scheduled frequency versus actual frequency.
+The PJM AGC control program is capable of developing an ACE based on scheduled frequency versus actual frequency.
 Regulating signals may also be developed via the automatic regulation program.
-The Generation Owner dispatchers enter their regulating capability into the program, and units may automatically respond to the signal.
-The Transmission Owner/Generation Owner dispatchers may elect to manually dispatch these units.
 Regulation is two percent (2%) of the interconnected area load.